 A common saying states ‘Knowledge is power.’
 Have you ever wondered what kinds of information others may have about you and would you be interested to find out what they know?
+Find out more in this helpful feature article & podcast by clicking this link, titled Inside the Insurance Industry’s Secret CLUE Report on You.

 You may not have considered how much insurers know about you, your home, or car, but the insurance industry holds quite a bit of information that can significantly affect your insurance costs, especially if it’s either incorrect or incomplete.
 The bottom line is that while insurance companies may have ‘secret’ records on you, just because you haven’t known about it, doesn’t mean it has to remain a ‘secret.’
 And believe it or not, you can not only get a copy, but it’s also free!
 Curious?
 Find out more in this interesting article and podcast!